Aaaush-maurya/ai-creative-studio/README.md

-# AI Creative Studio (Google Generative AI)
+# Restaurant Image Generator (Google Generative AI)

-This is a Next.js (App Router) + TypeScript project demonstrating a text-to-image workflow using Google Generative AI for prompt enhancement and image generation, with Supabase for auth, storage, and persistence.
+This is a Next.js (App Router) + TypeScript project designed for restaurants to generate high-quality images from text descriptions.
+It uses Google Generative AI for prompt enhancement and image generation, with Supabase for auth, storage, and persistence.
+Perfect for creating food photography, restaurant ambiance images, menu item visuals, and marketing materials.

 The README below is structured with concise tables for quick reference: setup, environment variables, models used, and API route documentation.